 New dividend tax regime in Denmark from 2023

-The Danish Ministry of Taxation has entered into an agreement with Finance Denmark regarding a new regime for withholding of dividend tax which is intended to be easier to manage and prevent dividend tax fraud in the future.
+The Danish Ministry of Taxation has entered into an agreement with Finance Denmark regarding a new regime for withholding of dividend tax, which is intended to be easier to manage and prevent dividend tax fraud in the future.

-According to the bill, under the new regime the dividend must be paid to foreign shareholders with a net withholding of dividend tax, i.e. with the applicable net tax rate according to the double taxation agreement.
+According to the bill, under the new regime the dividend must be paid to foreign shareholders with a net withholding of dividend tax, i.e. with the applicable net tax rate according to the DTT.
 The new regime with net withholding requires that the foreign shareholders are to be registered with the Danish tax authorities prior to the dividend payment in order to be issued a unique identification number, which is used to identify the shareholder's deposit and applicable tax rate.

 The bill to introduce the new regime has been postponed several times.
-The Ministry of Taxation has recently announced that the bill is expected to be put forward in the parliamentary year 2021, why the new regime is expected not to come into effect until 2023.
+The Ministry of Taxation has recently announced that the bill is expected to be put forward in the parliamentary year 2021, while the new regime is expected not to come into effect until 2023.

-Further increased deduction for R&D costs
+Further increased deduction for research and development (R&D) costs

-On the 18th December 2020, Bill 30A regarding an increased deduction for R&D costs for income year 2020 and 2021 was adopted.
+On 18 December 2020, Bill 30A regarding an increased deduction for R&D costs for income year 2020 and 2021 was adopted.